0xavalon/legal-web/README.md

 # Legal Documentation Website

-A Next.js application for hosting legal documents including Terms of Service and Privacy Policies for Pipes (Wind Technologies).
+A Next.js application for hosting legal documents including Terms of Service and Privacy Policies for Fin (Wind Technologies).

 ## � Live Preview